holtwick/twindy/README.md

 ## Stack Layout

-A strong abstraction for the layout, especially for webapps, is provided by stacks.
+A strong abstraction for the layout, especially for web apps, is provided by stacks.
 A container can define a vertical `stack-y()` or horizontal `stack-x()`.
 The child elements are then arranged accordingly.
 If an element should consume the remaining space it can be marked with `grow()`.
 If it should be vertically scrollable, this can be done with `vscroll()`.
 If contained content should be placed vertically and horizontally centered, this can be defined with `center()`.
-In general, the layout is created using a flexbox, so all the usual CSS properties will work.
+In general, the layout is created using a flex box, so all the usual CSS properties will work.

 Example: